javascript-tutorial/en.javascript.info/1-js/2-first-steps/index.md

 # JavaScript Fundamentals

-Let's learn the main building blocks of the scripts.
+Let's learn the fundamentals of script building.